Ch4nKyy/BG3WASD/README.md

     * Install AutoHotKey
     * In-game, bind camera controls to arrow keys

+### Do every time there is an update of this mod

+1. On GitHub, click on Code
+2. Click on Download ZIP
+3. Extract ZIP

 ### Do every time you start the game:

 1. Open WASD.CT (with Cheat Engine)